 Successful applicants to the MiT program will meet or exceed the minimum coursework expectations described for each endorsement area.
-In conjunction with passing the WEST-E, meeting these expectations provides evidence that applicants have the content knowledge needed to support their future
+In conjunction with passing the WEST-E, meeting these expectations provides evidence that applicants have the content knowledge needed to support their future teaching.

-Endorsement content coursework should be done as much as possible by the time of application to the MiT program, although work in progress or planned can be indicated on the endorsement worksheet (available at www.evergreen.edu/mit/ endorsementworksheets).
+Endorsement content coursework should be done as much as possible by the time of application to the MiT program, although work in progress or planned can be indicated on the endorsement worksheet (available at evergreen.edu/mit/ endorsements).
 Having completed all or most endorsement courses will assist one with the knowledge to pass the WEST-E. Assessment and teaching methods for the endorsement will be taught within the MiT program.

 No more than eight credits may be left to complete when the MiT program begins, and must be finished in the summer between year one and two of the program.
-Failure to complete content preparation requirements within this timeframe will result in discontinuation in the program.
+Failure to complete content preparation requirements within this time frame will result in discontinuation in the program.

-A second endorsement is required with Reading or English Language Learners, preferably in a core content area such as elementary education or English Language Arts.
+A second endorsement is required with Reading or English to Speakers of Other Languages, preferably in a core content area such as elementary education or English Language Arts.

 Chemistry, Earth and Space Science, Physics and Science candidates must have a second endorsement, usually in another science or math, to improve employability.
-French, Japanese and Spanish candidates applying for fall 2015 must also have a second endorsement area to improve employability.
+French and Japanese candidates must also have a second endorsement area to improve employability.
 Biology, English Language Arts, History, Middle Level Humanities, Middle Level Science, Social Studies and Visual Arts candidates are strongly recommended to have a second endorsement area.